-There have been reports of 928 species of plants, grouped in 513 genera and 139 families that are hosts to one or more species of Brevipalpus.
+There have been reports of 928 species of plants, grouped in 513 genera and 139 families, that are hosts to one or more species of Brevipalpus (Childers et al. 2003b).
 All active stages of the mite can transmit the leprosis virus, the larva being the most efficient transmitter (Chagas and Rossetii 1983; Faria et al. 2008).
-This is possibly because they move less than the other stages or instars, therefore remaining on lesions for longer periods and thus increasing the acquisition period (Faria et al. 2008).
+This is possibly because they move less than the other stages or instars, therefore remaining on lesions for longer periods and thus increasing the infection period (Faria et al. 2008).

-Brevipalpus phoenicis has been found colonizing 486 species of plants from 118 genera and 64 families in Brazil.
-In Brazil, this species has been associated with leprosis since its appearance in the 1960s, while B. californicus and B. obovatus were considered vectors for the pathogen in the US and Argentina, respectively.
+Brevipalpus phoenicis has been found colonizing 486 species of plants from 118 genera and 64 families (Childers et al. 2003b).
+In Brazil, this species has been associated with leprosis since its appearance in the 1960s, while B. californicus and B. obovatus were considered vectors for the pathogen in the US and Argentina, respectively (Bastianel et al. 2010).

 Pathways for introduction of leprosis to leprosis-free areas are through asymptomatic citrus plantlets infected with Citrus leprosis virus and through the introduction of mites carrying the virus.
 Movement of untreated fresh fruit may favour the spread of the disease.
 However, most fruit is processed and treated in packing houses before movement and so it is unlikely that leprosis would be introduced via fruits in most circumstances.
 Unauthorized entry of untreated fruits should be prohibited by National Plant Protection Organizations.
-Since CiLV does not move systematically and is localized near mite-transmitted infections on infected budwood, movement in infected grafting material is not highly likely to be a major pathway for leprosis spread (CABI-EPPO n.d.).
+Since CiLV does not move systematically and is localized near mite-transmitted infections on infected budwood, movement in infected grafting material is not very likely to be a major pathway for leprosis spread (CABI-EPPO n.d.).
 Nevertheless, use of certified or clean stock planting material is essential as a component for control of leprosis.